islet-project/cca-rmm-acs/docs/command_scenarios.rst

       RTTE[ipa].state = ASSIGNED_NS
     -
   * - level
-    - level = 0 (when RMIFeatureregister0.LPA2 is not supported), 1 (assuming this is pointing to a
+    - level = 0 (when RMIFeatureregister0.LPA2 is not supported), 4
-      Table entry, that is there is no prior RTT_FOLD operation), 4 -
+    -
   * - desc
     - desc = rtte_addr_unaligned to level, attr_invalid (a value 1 in RES0 field, for example